elfaalata/KNN-Diabetes-Classifier/README.md

 # KNN-Diabetes-Classifier
-A simple K-Nearest Neighbour (KNN) classifier model that predicts diabetes diagnosis based on patient data.
+A simple K-Nearest Neighbour (KNN) classifier model that predicts diabetes diagnosis based on patient data found on kaggle.
 The model predicts diabetes diagnosis and displays 1 if yes 0 if no

 The goal of this model is to use the KNN algorithm to classify patients as diabetic or non-diabetic using features such as: